rboehme/angular-ui-list-view/README.md

 #####Short doc for all input attributes:
 * `ng-model`, the value to bind the input to
+* `ng-model-options`, specifies what options the data binding must follow
 * `type`, specifies the type attribute of an input element, Default is `text`
 * `name`, specifies the name attribute of an input element
 * `id`, specifies the id attribute of an input element